-RIVERSIDE PRECINCT Implementation Criteria Site Coverage Acceptable Solutions Development site usage must be in accordance with the intent of the Precinct and respect the character of the Bremer River Corridor.
+RIVERSIDE PRECINCT Implementation Criteria Site Coverage Acceptable Solutions Development site usage must be in accordance with the Intern of the Precinct and respect the character of the Bremer River Corridor.
 Low key development to be located to higher ground areas.
 The built site coverage does not exceed 50% of the area.
-Building Height Building height to be suited to the intent of the Precinct.
-Building height of no more than 3 storeys or 10 metres, which ever is less, is an acceptable limit from the ground level road frontage.
-Building Setbacks/ Envelope Building setbacks can vary within this precinct to complement the natural character of the precinct; Minimum building setback is 10m from the property boundary. but development is to be limited to higher ground areas.
-Development boundary should be sympathetic to the heritage features of this site.
-Car parking On-site car parking must be designed so that the visual character of the street is not undermined and Visitor carparking is to be located to the front of the building. dominant visual element on the site.
+Bullding Height Building height to be suited to the Intent of the Precinct.
+Building height of no more than 3 storeys or 10 metres, which ever is less, is an acceptable timit from the ground level road frontage.
+Bullding Setbacks/ Envelope Building setbacks can vary within this predinct to complement the natural character of the precinct, but development is to be illmited to higher ground Minimum building selback is 10m from the property boundary. , Development boundary smoura be sympanized to me heritage features of this site.
+On-site car parking must be designed so that the visual character of the street is not undermined and Visitor carparking is to be located to the front of the building. to ensure on-site parking areas do not become a dominant visual element on the site.
 Service vehicle access will be from one side of the building.
-Staff and other large vehicle parking to be located to the rear of the building. needs of the users so on street parking is minimised.
-Parking areas should be dispersed, rather than concentrated on the site, to optimise tree retention and visual character.
-Planting/Landscaping Refer to the 'Sitewide Guidelines' section of this document for details of planting to the front setback A 10 metre minimum buffer of endemic vegetation is provided; consisting of trees and understorey planting. of buildings.
-Woodland planting should be extended into the allotments at the rear of the building to screen development from the Bremer River and development on the north bank.
-Endemic tree planting is provided to carparks at 1 tree per 5 carparking bays Signage Signage should not dominate or detract from the precinct's character.
-Refer to the 'Sitewide Guidelines' section of this document
+Staff and other large vehicle parking to be The number of on-site car parking should reflect the located to the rear of the building. needs of the users so on street parking is minimised, Parking areas should be dispersed, rather than concentrated on the site, to optimise tree retention and Partitud anderse last Visual character.
+Amide Refer to the "Stewde Guidelines' section of this document for details of parting to the front serback of buildings.
+Woodland parting should be extended into the allotments at the rear of the building to secen development from the Bremer River and development on the north bank.
+A 10 metre minimum butier of endemic vegetation is provided; consisting of trees and undestrorey planting.
+Endemic tree planting is provided to carparks at 1 tree per 5 carparking bays.